Which Drug Causes the Most Deaths Each Year?

 What Is Oxycodone?

-Heroin addicts and other drug users quickly discovered that crushing the tablets gave them a much larger dose of the opioid with a more powerful high than traditional fast-acting narcotic medications.
-In 2010, in an attempt to decrease epidemic levels of abuse, Purdue reformulated OxyContin into an abuse-deterrent pill which contains a polymer, supposedly making it harder to crush, snort or inject.
+Drug users discovered that crushing tablets gave them a much larger dose of the opioid.
+It also created a more powerful high than traditional narcotic medications.
+In 2010, in an attempt to decrease epidemic levels of abuse, Purdue reformulated OxyContin.
+He wanted make it harder to crush, snort or inject.
 About 25% of users claimed they figured out how to defeat the deterrent.
-Addiction experts correlate the rise of addictive prescription drugs such as OxyContin to the recent heroin epidemic and increase in heroin-related overdoses.
+Addiction experts relate the rise of addictive prescription drugs to the recent heroin epidemic.

-- A retrospective analysis of people discharged from emergency departments for pain-related issues showed oxycodone was the most widely prescribed pain reliever with 52.3% of total dispensed drugs.
+- An analysis of people discharged from emergency showed oxycodone was the most widely prescribed pain reliever.
+There were 52.3% total dispensed drugs.
 Of those, 97.9% were for the 5-mg pill.6,7,8

 What Is Hydrocodone?